 Seattle, WA, United States

 Student Review: “I chose to major in psychology because my career counselor told me that I should choose what subject I love, and it was true, I love psychology.
 The classes were interesting.
-I love to take part in the 499 classes and in the studies that was conducted on campus.
-I got to actually worked with the principle investigator and did my research which was quite interesting and useful in determining if this was what I want to do in the future.
-The only draw back was that with a four-year degree you can’t do much with Psychology.
-If you want to teach you have to get a Master or PhD or even to practice as a counselor or therapist you have to get further education.” – Student at the University of Washington
+I loved to take part in the 499 classes and in the studies that were conducted on campus.
+I got to actually worked with the principal investigator and did my research which was quite interesting and useful in determining if this was what I want to do in the future.
+The only drawback was that with a four-year degree you can’t do much with Psychology.
+If you want to teach, you have to get a Master or PhD or even to practice as a counselor or therapist you have to get further education.” – Student at the University of Washington

 Student Review: “The psychology course of study at the University of Washington was a rigorous program that I enjoyed very much.
 The teachers were exemplary but the class sizes were very large.
 While that was somewhat of a hindrance, I was still able to meet other people in the program and build close relationships with most of my instructors.
 Overall, my experience was a positive one as the University of Washington’s Psychology program is a very reputable, engaging, and thorough one.
 I gave the program a 4 out of 5 due to the large class sizes.” – Student at University of Washington

 Student Review: “My experience with the psychology program at Washington State University has been nothing short of amazing.
 I was actually challenged to think and form opinions in my classes.
 The teachers and advisers were always there to help me avoid slipping through the cracks or falling behind.
 I attended online so this was especially important because I am not so technically inclined.
 My advisers and tech support received calls from me frequently and they were always willing to help me.
 I was challenged more and took more away from the curriculum at WSU than I had at schools I had attended prior.
 I sincerely look forward to graduating this year.” – Student at Washington State University